swo/16s-book/manuscript/sec04.md

 [^embarr]: I didn't make that up; it's a real computer science term.

-The major weakness of reference-based methods can be dastardly and insidious: if a sequence in your query dataset doesn't match a sequence in the database, what do you do?
+The major weakness of reference-based methods are insidious: if a sequence in your query dataset doesn't match a sequence in the database, what do you do?
 Frighteningly, many methods just throw it out without telling you.
 If you work in the human gut microbiome, this might not bother you, since the gut